Baglan/MCSprites/README.md

     UIImageView * b = [[UIImageView alloc] initWithImage:[sprites imageForKey:@"b"]];

+In case the same sprites will be reused in different places, MCSharedSprites singleton can be used:

+    #import "MCSharedSprites.h"

+    ...

+    [[MCSharedSprites sharedInstance] setSpritesForKey:@"mySprites" imageName:@"sample-sprite.png" JSONName:@"sample-sprite.json"];

+    ...

+    UIImageView * a = [[UIImageView alloc] initWithImage:[[MCSharedSprites sharedInstance] imageInSprites:@"mySprites" forKey:@"a"]];

 ## License

 Code and other assets in this project are available under the MIT license.